-- Consider the tough questions you might be asked in advance, and know how you might respond.
+- Consider in advance the tough questions you might be asked, and know how you might respond.

 - Reporters will always want to know the who, what, where, when, and why.
 Make certain you can answer those questions about your topic.

-- Interviews given over the phone allow you the added advantage of having your notes in front of you.
+- Interviews given over the phone, when possible, allow you the added advantage of having notes in front of you for reference.

 - If you don’t understand the question, feel free to ask for a clarification.

 - If needed, take a breath before responding to ensure you are speaking slowly and calmly.